 Sometimes you get stuck in a rut; work can become onerous and might not be providing you with the fulfillment it once did.
 Kristine Tuazon, Principal Consultant at Good People HR, offers some suggestions on when it might be the right time to think about changing jobs.

 Do those ‘I hate Mondays’ memes strike a chord with you?
 Do you spend your Sunday’s dreading returning to work?
 Well, why not do something about it?
 Put aside an hour or two every Sunday afternoon to search for the right job for you; set yourself the goal of applying for at least one new role every Sunday.
+And while you’re at it, update your SEEK Profile so that employers can reach out with opportunities.

 - You’re envious of others’ success.